Common Questions About Giving Yourself Shots

 To help prevent infection when giving yourself a shot, always wash your hands, clean the injection site, and keep your needles sterile.

-If you notice signs of infection, call your doctor or nurse call line.
+If you notice signs of infection, call your doctor or nurse advice line.
 These signs include:

 - Increased pain, swelling, warmth, or redness around the injection site.